sr2echa/jauOS/install.md

    - Open the configuration file in a text editor.

 2. **Set Disk Image:**
    - Add the path to the disk image file of the operating system to the configuration file.
+Place the boot img in the same directory as the OS files.
      ```
      ata0-master: type=disk, path="path/to/disk/image"
      ```